-S.B.
-No. 2722 introduces new regulations regarding the use of toll revenues and charges imposed by counties with populations of four million or more.
-The bill stipulates that these counties can only use the revenues collected from tolls for specific purposes, including operating, maintaining, and expanding projects, retiring related debt, and financing project costs.
-Additionally, it mandates that a portion of the remaining revenues be allocated to municipalities for law enforcement and emergency services during toll project incidents, while the rest must be used for county road maintenance.
-An independent auditor will review compliance with these requirements, and any violations may result in civil penalties.
+The bill, S.B.
+No. 2722, introduces new regulations regarding the use of toll revenues and charges imposed by counties with populations of four million or more.
+It establishes that such counties may only utilize the revenues collected from tolls for specific purposes, including operating and maintaining projects, retiring related debt, and financing project costs.
+Additionally, it mandates that a portion of the remaining revenues be allocated to municipalities for law enforcement and emergency services during toll project incidents, while the rest can only be used for county road maintenance.
+An independent auditor will review compliance with these regulations, and any violations may result in civil penalties.

-The bill also imposes restrictions on counties that incur civil penalties, preventing them from adopting a tax rate exceeding their no-new-revenue or voter-approval tax rate in the following tax year.
-Civil penalties collected will be directed to the state highway fund for transportation purposes.
-The provisions of this act will take effect on September 1, 2025.
+Furthermore, the bill stipulates that counties found in violation of these regulations will face civil penalties, which will be calculated based on the amount of revenues misused.
+If a county incurs a second violation, it will be subject to a higher penalty rate.
+Additionally, counties that incur such penalties will be restricted from adopting a tax rate exceeding their no-new-revenue or voter-approval tax rate in the following tax year.
+The collected penalties will be directed to the state highway fund for transportation purposes.
+The provisions of this bill will take effect on September 1, 2025.

 Senate Committee Report: ()